smfreeze/csgo-ai-replier/README.md

 ```
 Make appropriate changes to Program.py in the config section

+## Future
+Currently working on updating this with CS2 support.

+Also, this is a bit outdated, working on some stuff.

 ## Oogabooga setup
 (Thanks [DeSinc](https://github.com/DeSinc/SallyBot) for some data regarding this Oogabooga setup guide)
 <br><br>